Interactive Simulations with JSPlotly

 1. Try varying one or more parameters of the expression;

-2. Test the behavior of the Gibbs curve at a high reference temperature (simulation for extremophile organism);
+2. Test the behavior of the Gibbs curve at an elevated reference temperature (simulation for an extremophile organism);

-3. Simulate the situation where the variation in heat capacity is zero
+3. Simulate the situation where the heat capacity change is null

 Context:

-Electrochemical impedance spectroscopy (EIS) is an analytical technique that measures the response of an electrochemical system to a small amplitude sinusoidal disturbance (e.g., 5-10 mV), applied over a wide range of frequencies (e.g., 100 kHz-1mHz)..
-EIS provides information about interfacial processes, such as charge transfer, ion diffusion, and passive film formation, through the analysis of the complex impedance of the system.
-It is a non-destructive technique widely used in areas such as corrosion, batteries, fuel cells, biosensors, and protective coatings.
+Electrochemical impedance spectroscopy (EIS) is an analytical technique that measures the response of an electrochemical system to a small-amplitude sinusoidal perturbation (e.g., 5–10 mV), applied over a wide frequency range (e.g., 100 kHz–1 mHz).
+EIS allows obtaining information about interfacial processes, such as charge transfer, ion diffusion and formation of passive films, through analysis of the complex impedance of the system.
+It is a non-destructive technique, widely used in areas such as corrosion, batteries, fuel cells, biosensors and protective coatings.

 Equation:

-An electrochemical impedance (EIS) model with typical equivalent circuit components constitutes the modified Randles model: series resistor Rs, a resistor Rp in parallel with a CPE (Constant Phase Element), and a Warburg element.
-A common representation for EIS is the Nyquist plot, where the real axis represents resistance (Zre) and the imaginary axis represents negative reactance (−Zim).
+An electrochemical impedance (EIS) model with typical equivalent-circuit components is the modified Randles: series resistor Rs, a resistor Rp in parallel with a CPE (Constant Phase Element), and a Warburg element.
+A common representation for EIS is the Nyquist plot, in which the real axis represents resistance (Zre) and the imaginary axis the negative reactance (−Zim).
 The formalism involved is in the equation below:

 \[ Z_{\text{total}}(\omega) = R_s + \left[ \left( \frac{1}{R_p} + Q (j\omega)^n \right)^{-1} \right] + \frac{\sigma}{\sqrt{\omega}} (1 - j) \]